 There are a few research papers that stand out to me, so I will go through them individually.

 This is the least controversial study on the topic that I can think of.
-They utilised <50g carbs per day at the start and then increased it to <70g per day at the end.
+They utilised <50g carbs per day at the start and then increased it to <70g per day by the end.
 This was compared with a more traditional diabetes diet that was matched for energy intake.
 Matching for energy intake is crucial in a study like this, because if one group loses more weight (particularly body fat) it may increase their insulin sensitivity, which is a major variable.

-Another reason I like this study is because if you look on the Diabetes NSW website, they have a statement on this study which mentions that it “shows some exciting potential for well-balanced lower carbohydrate diets as one possible intervention for people with type 2 diabetes.”
+Another reason I like this study is that if you look on the Diabetes NSW website, they have a statement on this study which mentions that it “shows some exciting potential for well-balanced lower carbohydrate diets as one possible intervention for people with type 2 diabetes.”
 Emphasis on well-balanced, which is much more feasible with a 50-70g per day carb intake than it is on <20g carbs.

 On average, weight decreased by 10kg in both groups.
-HbA1C decreased by 1% in both groups and fasting BGL’s decreased by 0.7mmol/L in the low carb group and 1.5mmol/L. The HbA1C and Fasting BGL changes are misleading if looked at in isolation, since medication was reduced significantly more in the low-carb group.
+HbA1C decreased by 1% in both groups and fasting BGL’s decreased by 0.7mmol/L in the low carb group and 1.5mmol/L. The HbA1C and Fasting BGL changes are misleading if looked at in isolation since the medication was reduced significantly more in the low-carb group.

 In the low carb group, the participants reduced their diabetes medication by 40%.
 That is a big result.
-I got that number from their book, since the study uses a different unit of measurement for medication changes, which is more difficult to interpret.
-I estimated that the medication change in the higher carb group was a <20% reduction.
+I got that number from their book since the study uses a different unit of measurement for medication changes, which is more difficult to interpret.
+I estimated that the medication change in the higher-carb group was a <20% reduction.
 Either way, since there was a larger reduction in the low-carb group, while also reducing HbA1C the same amount, it was more effective.
-The fasting BGL reduction being smaller is hard to explain succinctly, but it is related to the greater control of BGL’s during the day leading to less fluctuations.
+The fasting BGL reduction being smaller is hard to explain succinctly, but it is related to the greater control of BGL’s during the day leading to fewer fluctuations.
 That way they could reduce the medication even more, although it meant the fasting BGL would be slightly higher.

 Protein was higher in the low carb group, which is a theoretical flaw.
-There was 28% of energy coming from protein in that group and only 17% coming from protein in the higher carb group.
-It potentially would have been better theoretically if protein was matched and only carb/fat intake was adjusted.
+There was 28% of energy coming from protein in that group and only 17% coming from protein in the higher-carb group.
+It potentially would have been better theoretically if the protein was matched and only carb/fat intake was adjusted.
 From a practical standpoint though, if you tell people to reduce their carb intake, they naturally increase their protein intake to compensate.
 Based on that, I would say it was fair to perform the study in this manner, but worth noting that protein could also be a major variable.

 Overall both groups did well and made significant improvements.
 This then leads to the conclusion that the best approach would be the one you can stick to.
 Diabetes NSW noted that “previous studies have indicated that restrictive diets can be difficult to adhere to.”
-This is a critical observation and potentially a major factor in why lower carb diets aren’t the first option recommended.
+This is a critical observation and potentially a major factor in why lower-carb diets aren’t the first option recommended.
 The most interesting aspect of the study for me is that both groups had similar completion rates (LC diet: 71%; HC diet: 65%).
 Technically, more people completed the 12 months in the low carb group than in the high carb group.

-The fact that 71% of people stuck close enough to the low-carb diet to be included in the study results absolutely shocks me to be honest.
+The fact that 71% of people stuck close enough to the low-carb diet to be included in the study results absolutely shocks me, to be honest.
 Maybe people are more compliant with a strict guide to follow?
-Is it easier to follow because it is so different from their original dietitian?
+Is it easier to follow because it is so different from their original diet?
 As dietitians, a lot of us try to keep things similar to people’s current diets and lifestyles and just make small changes, but perhaps that is harder than big changes when people have motivation.
 There is a lot to think about from that result.
 Another point to ponder though… The CSIRO had a financial interest and a book to sell, so it was in their best interest to have more people complete the low carb diet.
 Not a massive flaw in such a quality study, but one worth considering.

 Here is where things start getting more controversial.
 It is difficult to have a balanced diet in ketosis and it is common for there to be a lot of micronutrient inadequacies.
 This study was smaller and only had 28 participants for 16 weeks, without a control group.
 Out of those 28 participants, 21 people finished the study.
 HbA1C decreased from an average of 7.4% down to 6.3%.
-Average bodyweight decreased 6.6% over this timeframe as well.
+Average body weight decreased 6.6% over this timeframe as well.